Cyberdevs-IM/CloverInstall/README.md

 This is a repo for instructions on how to make a Clover USB Installer the correct way.
-Use the branches for what version of macOS you are building your USB Installer on.
+Use the Wiki for what version of macOS you are building your USB Installer on.

 Supported Branch Versions: